RyanK-04/Network_Automation_Labs/README.md

 ## Disclaimer

-This repository contains my own automation scripts, templates, and notes created for educational and portfolio purposes.
+This repository contains my own automation scripts, templates and notes created for educational and portfolio purposes.
 Cisco and related product names are trademarks of their respective owners.